 As our understanding of stress and its impact on health grows, a more significant number of people are diagnosed with acute stress disorder.
-But what is an acute stress disorder, and how does it influence addiction?
-This question is critical to answer, particularly if you need to visit an acute stress disorder treatment center in Portland, Oregon.
+However, what is an acute stress disorder?
+Also, how does it influence addiction?
+These two questions must be answered.
+Keep in mind that the answers may be a signal that you need to visit an acute stress disorder treatment center in Portland, Oregon.

 What is Acute Stress Disorder?